 Products liability is a legal claim that’s asserted when a manufacturer, seller, or other party has provided a defective product.
 People who were injured or harmed by the product, or suffered a loss because of it, have a valid legal claim against the manufacturer/seller.

 Georgia law places responsibility on businesses to make sure that their products are safe to use.
-Generally speaking, a consumer should be able to use the product as directed without risking any injury or other kind of damage.
+Generally speaking, a consumer should be able to use the product as directed without risking any injury or other kinds of damage.
 If the product is defective and causes harm, the manufacturer (in most cases) is legally liable for what happened.

 If you or a loved one have been harmed by a defective product, you may be able to recover money — possibly far more than you expect.
 You should talk to a product liability lawyer.